Skip to main content

 The Hometap Option

 Debt stress can keep up any homeowner up at night.
-For some homeowners, tapping into their home’s equity through a Hometap investment is a smart way to pay off debt without taking on any interest or monthly payments.
+For some homeowners, tapping into their home’s equity through a Hometap investment is a smart way to pay off debt without taking on any monthly payments.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.